lethal-guitar/StarfieldBattle/README.md

 imagine that they were also ripped from other games and maybe some websites with free sound effects.

-The original executable still somewhat runs on modern Windows (i.e. Windows 10), but the exclusive fullscreen mode that it uses is pretty wonky.
-It switches screen resolution to 800x600, which looks terrible on a modern 4k or 1080p display.
-Screen recording tools like OBS or even FRAPS don't work with the game.
-And sometimes, it just crashes during startup.

-Fortunately, there is an API hook utility called [DxWnd](https://sourceforge.net/projects/dxwnd/) which makes the game run well on Windows 10.
-I've added my [config file](https://raw.githubusercontent.com/lethal-guitar/StarfieldBattle/main/Starfield%20Battle.dxw) for convenience.

 ## State of the code

 The original code is, frankly, quite bad 😄